Calcutta Hockey League: History

 The league was first held in 1905, ten years after the initiation of Beighton Cup Tournament and three years before the formation of the Bengal Hockey Association (BHA) in 1908.
 It is considered the next prominent competition to Beighton Cup in status and eminence.
 The First Division commenced in 1905, and later expanded to the Second Division in 1907, Third Division in 1920, Fourth Division in 1932 and Division ll - B in 1933.
 The competition has been held annually ever since, except the year of partition in 1947.

 The early years were dominated by the collegiate teams such as Sibpur B.E.
 College followed by the prominence of the Anglo-Indian club Calcutta Rangers and the Calcutta Customs throughout the 1910s and 1920s decades.
 The first team composed of Indian players to win the league was Greer Sporting who managed the feat in 1919.
 Later years and post-Independence era were dominated by the "Big Three" of Kolkata, Mohun Bagan, Mohammedan Sporting and East Bengal.

 League structure

 The current league structure consists of the First Division which has two groups played across two tiers at the senior level.
 The Second Division and Third Division is held at U19 and U17 level.
 The top six teams of First Division Group A competes for Premier Hockey League while top four teams of First Division Group B competes for Super Hockey League.
+From the 2023 season, following the group stage matches, the first division teams move into Premier Hockey League and Placement rounds.
+The winner of Premier Hockey League round are crowned champions of the league.